Exercise After Knee Replacement: A Comprehensive Guide

 5. Outdoor Walking

 Gradually increase distance and pace.
-Many patients walk comfortably for 30–45 minutes within 8–12 weeks.
+Many patients find they can walk comfortably for 30–45 minutes within 8–12 weeks.

 Advanced exercise after knee replacement ensures long-term joint strength and helps patients return to an active lifestyle.